Computational methods for large-scale inverse problems: a survey on hybrid projection methods: General problem setup and background

 A crucial feature of classical Krylov methods when applied to ill-posed inverse problems is that, oftentimes, these iterative methods exhibit a regularizing effect in that the projection subspace in early iterations provides a good basis for the solution.
 One of the first Krylov methods that was proven to have regularizing properties is CGLS \cite{nemirovskii1986regularizing, hanke1995minimal}.
-Indeed, the iterates can be expressed as filtered SVD solutions \cite{hansen2010discrete}.
-Since these iterative methods converge to the least-square solution, we get a phenomenon commonly referred to as ``semi-convergence'' (after \cite{Nat01}), whereby the relative reconstruction errors decrease at early iterations but increase at later iterations due to noise manifestation and amplification.
+Indeed, the CGLS iterates can be expressed as filtered SVD solutions \cite{hansen2010discrete}.
+Since these iterative methods converge to the least-squares solution, we get a phenomenon commonly referred to as `semi-convergence' (after \cite{Nat01}), whereby the relative reconstruction errors decrease at early iterations but increase at later iterations due to noise manifestation and amplification.
 See \cref{fig:semiconvergence} for an illustration.
-Because of this, for iterative regularization, the role of the regularization parameter is played by the stopping iteration.
-Thus, there have been many investigations into developing stopping criteria for iterative methods for inverse problems.
-If a good estimate of the amount of noise is available, the most widely used and intuitive approach is to stop iterating as soon as the value of the objective function in (\ref{eq:projectedproblem}) reaches the magnitude of the noise: this is the so-called discrepancy principle.
+Because of this, for iterative regularization, the stopping iteration plays the role of the regularization parameter.
+There have been many investigations into developing stopping criteria for iterative methods for inverse problems.
+If a good estimate of the amount of noise is available, the most widely used and intuitive approach is to stop iterating as soon as the value of the objective function in \cref{eq:projectedproblem} reaches the magnitude of the noise: this is the so-called discrepancy principle.
 GCV and modifications of GCV have also been used for stopping criteria \cite{Bjo88,BjGrDo94,ChNaOL08}.
+We again refer to \cref{sec:param} for more details about these strategies.
 The main challenge is that for some problems, the reconstruction can be very sensitive to the choice of the stopping iteration.
 Thus, if the method stops a little too late, the reconstruction is already contaminated by noise (i.e., under-regularized).
 On the contrary, if the iterations are stopped too early (i.e., over-regularization), a potentially better reconstruction is precluded.
-We remark that it is has been observed that semi-convergence may appear somewhat ``prematurely'' , and that it is sometimes important to have a larger approximation subspace (which would otherwise be beneficial for the solution; see \cite{huang2017some,OlSi81}).
+We remark that it has been observed that semi-convergence may appear somewhat `prematurely' and that it is sometimes important to have a larger approximation subspace (which would otherwise be beneficial for the solution; see \cite{huang2017some,OlSi81}).